-Strengths - what are the positives of the open spaces, Weaknesses - what are the negatives of the open spaces, trees, and landscape trees, and landscape Integration of the village within the landscape setting Mature trees and large gardens Open spaces in between the buildings within the built-up core of the Conservation Area allowing the buildings to be seen clearly and allowing views and glimpses across open lands The Hall, its associated buildings, and the grounds Range of views, from glimpses to panoramas and vistas.
+Strengths - what are the positives of the open spaces, trees, and landscape Weaknesses - what are the negatives of the open spaces, trees, and landscape Integration of the village within the landscape setting Mature trees and large gardens Open spaces in between the buildings within the built-up core of the Conservation Area allowing the buildings to be seen clearly and allowing views and glimpses across open lands The Hall, its associated buildings, and the grounds Range of views, from glimpses to panoramas and vistas.
 The drama of the entrance to the village from Marl Pit Hill Approaches to the Conservation Area, particularly from the north where its location on the edge of the Soar Valley and its rural setting can be most fully appreciated.
-St Anne's Manor, its Parkland and Lodge Opportunities - what could make the open spaces, trees, and landscape better?
+St Anne's Manor's Parkland and Lodge Opportunities - what could make the open spaces, trees, and landscape better?
 Threats - what would make an open spaces, trees and landscape worse?
 To control parking around the open space near the shop (at the junction of Pasture Lane and Main Street).
-Loss of mature trees when new development is built too close to them. , , Development of open space within the Conservation Area and in back gardens Loss of access to public footpath via bridge across the railway.
+Loss of mature trees when new development is built too close to them.
+Development of open space within the Conservation Area and in back gardens